Complexes of stable $\infty$-categories: Examples

 \begin{conj} Let $X = (\CC^*)^n \subset \CC^{n+1}$.
 Then there exists a family of iterated Lefschetz fibrations $\pi_{\bullet}$ on $X$ such that the corresponding Fukaya--Seidel complex $\FS(\pi_{\bullet})$ is equivalent to the (right adjoint of the) categorical intersection complex of the normal crossings divisor given by $n+1$ hyperplanes in $\PP^{n}$ in general position.\end{conj}

-The conjecture has its natural generality in some context of normal crossings divisors in toric Fano varieties, where Hori-Vafa mirror symmetry provides a prediction of the mirror potential \todo{reference}, but for the sake of concreteness, we leave it as stated. \todo{include a description of the intersection complex for $4$ planes in $\PP^3$}
+The conjecture has its natural generality in some context of normal crossings divisors in toric Fano varieties, where Hori-Vafa mirror symmetry provides a prediction of the mirror potential \cite{hori2000mirror}, but for the sake of concreteness, we leave it as stated.

 While presenting some of this material during a talk in the Edinburgh Hodge Seminar, we learned about some work in progress on wrapped Fukaya categories of ``multi-potentials'' which seems to be closely related to the perspective on homological mirror symmetry via categorical complexes.
 Indeed, once the multi-potential approach is implemented, one expects that this directly yields cubical diagrams of wrapped Fukaya categories which are mirror to the cubical diagrams of coherent sheaves from which we build the categorical intersection complex via totalization.